atsushi-ishibashi/xavi/README.md

 There are two ways to match elements
 1. To use `xavi` struct tag.
 It requires those two type are the same.
-2. Field name and type is the same.
+2. Same name and type of field.

 ## Installation
 ```